mhurley100/pands-problem-set/README.md

 7. olution-6.py - This solution returns every second word in a sentence

-8. Solution-7.py - This solution obtains the square root of a floating number
+8. Solution-7.py - This solution obtains the square root of a floating number using approximation

 9. Solution-8.py - This solution returns todays date in a certain format